Gabegi/Microservices-DurableFunctions-ServiceBus-Terraform-EFCore-CQRS-EventGrid/ReadMe.md

 The application serves to go through the SDL (software-development-lifecycle) and provide some technical information on technical choices.
 <br>

 ## To do list

+- Add fluent validation
-- Deploy complete infra in dev
+- Deploy infra
-- Write draft ADO Blog
-- Validate Blog
-- Push Code to GitHub
-- networking

-## Potential project development
+Others:
 - Automatically scale app
 - URL-based routing to more trigger FunctionApp
 - Network security groups